 |Hispanic or Latino||1,229|

-Students from other countries are interested in Comparative Literature, too.
+Americans aren’t the only ones with an interest in Comparative Literature.
 About 4.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia